 738 God Does Not Praise Those Who Serve Like Paul

-If those who serve God follow their own character and act according to their own will, then they are in danger of being cast out at any time.
-Those who apply their many years of experience to serving God in order to win the hearts of others, to lecture them and restrain them, and to stand on high—and who never repent, never confess their sins, never renounce the benefits of position—these people will fall down before God.
-They are people of the same type as Paul, presuming upon their seniority and flaunting their qualifications.
+If those who serve God follow their own character and act according to their own will, they run the risk of being cast out at any time.
+Those who apply their many years of experience acquired to serving God in order to win the hearts of others, to lecture them and control them, and to stand on high—and who never repent, never confess their sins, never renounce the benefits of position—these people shall fall before God.
+They are of the same kind as Paul, presuming upon their seniority and flaunting their qualifications.
 God will not bring people like this to perfection.
-This kind of service interferes with the work of God.
-People love to cling to the old.
-They cling to the notions of the past, to things from the past.
+Such service interferes with the work of God.
+People always cling to the old.
+They cling to the notions of the past, to everything from times gone by.
 This is a great obstacle to their service.
 If you cannot throw them off, these things will throttle your whole life.
 God will not commend you, not in the slightest, not even if you break your legs running or your back with labor, not even if you are martyred in your service of God.
 Quite the contrary: He will say that you are an evildoer.

 Adapted from “Religious Service Must Be Purged”